 If you are in breach of these and other statutory regulations you will be obliged to give your name and address to a company officer or may be restrained or removed from the bus or our premises by a company officer, a police officer or a community support officer and refused further travel without refund.
 We also reserve the right to take any other measures we consider necessary to protect the safety and comfort of our customers and staff including temporarily or permanently banning you from travelling with us following an incident of misconduct.

 Buses and premises may be fitted with audio CCTV to provide added security for our customers and staff.
 Appropriate signage will be in place where audio CCTV is in use and the video and sound recordings used solely for the monitoring of safety, security, service quality and in support of relevant criminal and civil legal proceedings and complaint investigation.
-Images of you may be provided to the police, VOSA, the Traffic Commissioner or any other enforcement agency at their reasonable request.
+Images of you may be provided to the Police, Transport Police, DVSA, the Traffic Commissioner or any other enforcement agency at their reasonable request.

 Whilst we will do everything we reasonably can to control conduct of other customers, we cannot be held responsible for their conduct.